 Audio: (intro) - hymnal verse (adapt.
 RVW) - descant verse.
 Free score.

 The English hymn most commonly sung to this tune is Sing praise to God who reigns above, translated by Cecil Frances Alexander from Johann Jakob Schütz's 1675 Sei Lob und Ehr dem höchsten Gut.
-A particularly powerful text by the 20th C. Episcopal priest and teacher Walter Russell Bowie (1882-1969) is Lord Christ when first thou cam'st to earth, which is revered in the precincts of the Anglican church, as well as in some Lutheran and Presbyterian churches.
+There is also a particularly powerful text by the 20th C. Episcopal priest and teacher Walter Russell Bowie (1882-1969), Lord Christ when first thou cam'st to earth, which is revered in the precincts of the Anglican church, as well as in some Lutheran and Presbyterian churches.